yft22/sec-gate-oidc/docs/4-running_and_testing.md

 To run the test.

 - Install 'wireguard-tools' to get 'wg-quick' helper.
-- Start 'wireguard-autoconfig.sh' to create a test config into /etc/wireguard/afb-oidc-ext.conf
+- Start 'wireguard-autoconfig.sh' to create a test config into /etc/wireguard/afb-oidc-sgate.conf
-- Check with ```sudo wg-quick up afb-oidc-ext``` that your config works.
+- Check with ```sudo wg-quick up afb-oidc-sgate``` that your config works.
-- Start 'afb-oidc-ext' in privileged mode with
+- Start 'afb-oidc-sgate' in privileged mode with
 ```bash
 sudo AFB_oidc_CONFIG=../conf.d/project/etc/wireguard-autostart.json afb-binder --name=afb-oidc --binding=package/lib/afb-oidc.so --verbose